ktepe/carndP4/Project4_AdvancedLaneFinding_Report_KemalTepe.md

 Following video file provides output of the code for the less challenging project video file.
 [link to project video result](./P4_ket_output.mp4)

 The challenge video file was processed and the output is also provided below.
 This has a partial success. **I used lane_base checking and curvature checking mechanisms in my code.
-However, number of other techniques mentioned in the guideline should be implemented more accurate and robust lane detection in the challenge video.**
+However, number of other techniques mentioned in the guideline should be implemented more accurate and robust lane detection in the challenge video.** However, more work and updates are needed in the code to claim robust operation.

 [link to challenge video result](./P4_ket_out_challenge.mp4)